1934 Alabama Crimson Tide football team: Tennessee

 Against rival Tennessee, Alabama defeated the Volunteers, 13–6 at Legion Field.
 After a scoreless first quarter that featured several defensive stops for each team, both scored second-quarter touchdowns to tie the game 6–6 at the half.
 Joe Demyanovich scored for Alabama first on an eight-yard run and then Tennessee tied the game on a two-yard George Craig run.
 During the Volunteers scoring drive, Bear Bryant was ejected from the game due to an unsportsmanlike conduct penalty.
 In the third, Don Hutson scored the game-winning touchdown on an end-around run.
-The victory improved Alabama's all-time record against Tennessee 11–5–1.